-By default, if a GPU is detected at runtime torsion driving will be carried out on the GPU.
+densemodes, if a GPU is detected at runtime, torsion driving will be carried out on the GPU by default.
 To turn this feature off use

-GPU-OMEGA does not support the distance geometry method of torsion driving therefore is incompatible with
+GPU-Omega does not support the distance geometry method of torsion driving and therefore is incompatible with